Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Methods

+In a realistic scenario, the chemical reservoirs with which a surface is in contact are the bulk on one side and the environment on the other.
+Since the total number of solute atoms on the surface is negligibly small compared to the total number of solute atoms in the bulk or environment, the surface chemical potential (see SM, Sec.
+B~\cite{SM}) will equilibrate towards one of these embedding chemical potentials through an exchange of solute atoms.

-We note that the above expressions are general and do not make any assumption regarding the nature of the chemical reservoir with which the surface interacts.
-In the following we will discuss two scenarios (see Fig.~\ref{fig:schematic}): First, the case when the surface is equilibrated with the bulk alloy composition, i.e., after casting the alloy and before exposing it to an oxygen environment.
-Second, when the surface gets in contact with a water electrolyte.
+In the following, we will discuss two scenarios (see Fig.~\ref{fig:schematic}): First, the case when the surface is equilibrated with the bulk alloy composition, i.e., after casting the alloy and before exposing it to an oxygen environment.
+The second scenario addresses the case of wet corrosion, in which the surface comes into contact with a water electrolyte.
+In this case, solutes are constantly exchanged between the surface and their solvated state as ions in solution.